daviloops/rooms/README.md

 - *Prisma* ORM to generate schemas for database.
 - API integration with *swr* and *fetch*.
 - Forms managed with *react-hook-form* and validated with yup.
-- Desygn system implemented with *Material UI Joy*.
+- Design system implemented with *Material UI Joy*.
-- *Responsive desygn* to adjust to different screen sizes.
+- *Responsive design* to adjust to different screen sizes.
 - *Notistack* to log notifications to user.
 - Wrote on *Typescript* for typing and a better dev experience.
 - Code analysis to keep a code pattern with *eslint*.